 True if File is a loaded Prolog source file.
-File is the absolute and canonical path to the source file source\file(?Pred, ?File)
+File is the absolute and canonical path to the source file.

+source\file(:Pred, ?File)

-True if the predicate specified by Pred was loaded from file File, where File is an absolute path name (see absolute\file\name/2).
+True if the predicate specified by Pred is owned by file File, where File is an absolute path name (see absolute\file\name/2).
 Can be used with any instantiation pattern, but the database only maintains the source file for each predicate.
+If Pred is a multifile predicate this predicate succeeds for all files that contribute clauses to Pred.
 See also clause\property/2.
 Note that the relation between files and predicates is more complicated if include/1 is used.
 The predicate describes the owner of the predicate.
 See include/1 for details.